-Electronic payment is a relatively new phenomenon in Nigeria.
-Most transactions in the country are done with cash.
-This is because cash remains the preferred medium for payment in the country.
+Electronic payment has come a long way in Nigeria, but still struggles to compete with the Nigerians love for cash.
+Nigerians love their cash so much that most transactions in the country are done with cash.
+Cash remains the preferred medium for payment in the country.
 Poor awareness of e-payment solutions, ignorance, poor banking culture, lack of trust, illiteracy and the love for the status quo have been fingered as responsible for the high volume of cash transactions in Nigeria.

 Join us after the break for more on e-payment in Nigeria.

 Need more info about e-payment?

 You can also connect with us, but first:

 Cheques for many years have been the only option to cash in the economy.
 However cheques have not been acceptable to merchants because of corruption and the resultant mistrust that it creates.

 Incidence of bounce cheques was high making merchants cautious in accepting cheques.
 This was also because of a lack of an electronic means of verifying valid cheques.
 Part of the problem was also the poor interconnection of banks and a lack of an electronic cheque clearing system.